Back to Blog

 Impermanent Loss

 When providing liquidity to AMM pools, you risk impermanent loss if the price ratio of your deposited tokens changes significantly.
-This loss becomes "permanent" when you withdraw your liquidity.

 Smart Contract Risk